maria-perrin/Arctic-Fox/_tabs/foods.md

 ![eggs](/assets/img/GooseEggs.jpg)
 _Goose eggs (I14)._

 Fats are 96% digestible and proteins are 8% digestible in food sources such as eggs<sup>10</sup>.
-This information was taken from blue foxes, but was assumed to also apply to the arctic fox<sup>10</sup>.
+This information was taken from blue foxes, but was assumed to also apply to the Arctic fox<sup>10</sup>.

 However, as mentioned above the foxes also cache these eggs, so fat, protein, and energy contents were also calculated for stored eggs.
 When the eggs have been stored, the fat content is about 12.7g (43.8%) and the protein content was about 14.8g (51.3%)<sup>10</sup>.
 Ash content of stored eggs was 4.8%, and the energy content has an average of 783 kJ<sup>10</sup>.
 The metabolizable energy of stored eggs was calculated to be 730 kJ<sup>10</sup>.